Berserker (Gary Numan album): Overview

 The poignant track "A Child with the Ghost" was Numan's tribute to his friend and former bassist Paul Gardiner, who died in February 1984 from a heroin overdose.
 The track was also covered by the duo Tik and Tok on their studio album Intolerance (which featured Numan) the same year.
 The industrial undertones of the Berserker album would be more fully explored on Numan's next studio album, The Fury (1985).

 Numan appeared on the cover (and throughout the subsequent tour) as a white-skinned, white-clad "Iceman" with blue makeup and hair.
 The album was named after a series of science-fiction novels by Fred Saberhagen, which Numan had read at school.

 The title track was released as a single in October 1984, but only made it to No. 32 on the UK Singles Chart; his lowest-charting single at that time, alongside "Sister Surprise" from the preceding studio album Warriors.
 The album was released one month later, but only managed No. 45 on the UK Albums Chart, making it Numan's first studio album to miss the UK top 30.
 In chart terms, Berserker was outperformed by The Plan, an archival compilation album of early Numan material released by his former record label Beggars Banquet in September 1984 that reached No. 29.
 "My Dying Machine" was released as the second and final single off Berserker in December of the same year and peaked at No. 66.

 The album was originally released in two different-length versions in the UK.
 The CD and cassette releases featured longer versions of all tracks, while the LP features shorter mixes.

-The emastered version titled Berserker (Extended) [2025 Remaster] was released on 7 March 2025 digitally, as 4CD deluxe and 2LP vinyl.
+The remastered version titled Berserker (Extended) [2025 Remaster] was released on 7 March 2025 digitally, as 4CD deluxe and 2LP vinyl.